Help with tired legs

 I disagree with the premise of the challenge: running every day for 37 days?
 During my Half Marathon Training the most I ran in a week was four days.
 I always took rest days (days of not running) during the week.

 Try doing yoga after running or the following morning after running.
 Your body does need rest days to recover though.
 Your body heals and grows when you sleep and does need recovery time.
 Even though you are only running a mile a day your body might not be ready for that much training.
 The mind may be willing but the body might not be there yet.
 Changing your pace would be beneficial as well.
-You really want to listen to your body when you are working out.
+You really want to listen to your body when you are working out.0

-ICE BATH
+ICE BATH0

 Stick to the one miles for the next 3-5 days and slow down, that will allow recovery.
 Also make sure you are hitting your protein goal.